 We check marked all the three option, and then limited the report snapshots to 10.
 Now, click on the Configure button to schedule the report snapshots.

-Once you click on the Configure button, report manager will navigate you to new page.
+Once you click on the Configure button, report manager will navigate you to a new page.
 We already explained these settings in our previous article.
 So, please refer Snapshot article to understand the same.

-For the demonstration purpose, let me schedule for 1 minute, and stop time as August 2nd.
+For the demonstration purpose, let me schedule this for 1 minute, and stop time as August 2nd.
 In real-time it might be hourly, or Daily etc.